We stand with Ukraine to help keep people safe. Join us

 On Mac

-1. Click the Apple icon in the upper left corner of your screen
+1. Click the Apple icon in the upper left corner of your screen.

-3. Open Network
+3. Select the Network category.

 On Android

-1. Tap the Settings button
+1. Tap the Settings button.

-2. Scroll down and press About phone
+2. Scroll down and press About phone.

 3. Tap Status Information and scroll down to find your IP information (on some Android versions you may not have the Status Information button, so just scroll down).